The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 Ballerina.toml file, then the current directory name is set as the package name.
 If there are any characters in the directory name mismatching the allowed regex, these will be replaced with the

-When there are various functionalities to be provided, it would make more sense to split them into multiple packages instead of adding it all into a single package.
+When a package provides multiple functionalities, it is better to split it into multiple packages instead.
 For scenarios like this, you can give a hierarchical name to the package.

 For example, if you need to provide a set of APIs to communicate with AWS, you can choose to support APIs to AWS services using multiple packages such as

-If the same module exists in the latest versions of two different packages, this instance is called a “split module condition” and an error would be reported failing the build.
-Therefore, when using hierarchical package names, it is important to ensure that the package repository does not hold another package containing a module with the same name in its latest version.
+split module condition occurs when the latest versions of two different packages contain the same module, resulting in a build failure.
+When using hierarchical package names, ensure that the package repository does not hold another package containing a module with the same name in its latest version.

 Ballerina strictly follows the rules of Semantic Versioning.
 Therefore, in general, you should follow the SemVer best practices when versioning a package.

 If the package is in the initial stages of development, label the package with the zero major version (0.x.y).
 This will give the user a hint that API changes are frequent and that the package is far from being production-ready.

 Use versions as three numeric parts